Simultaneous inference for linear mixed model parameters with an application to small area estimation: Linear mixed model inference

-where $g_{1d}$ accounts for the variability of $\tilde{\mu}_d$ once $\bm{\beta}$ is known and $g_{2d}$ for the estimator $\tilde{\bm{\beta}}$.
-The second term in \eqref{eq:MSE} is intractable and there exists a vast literature which investigates a precise estimation of this quantity, cfr., \cite{rao2015small} for details.
-As far as the third term is concerned, it actually disappears under normality of errors and random effects; therefore it is rarely considered.
-Following \cite{chatterjee2008parametric}, we suggest a construction of accurate SPI using only $\bm{g}_1(\hat{\bm{\theta}})=( g_{11}(\hat{\bm{\theta}}),\dots,g_{1D}(\hat{\bm{\theta}}))^t$, where $g_{1d}(\hat{\bm{\theta}})$ is defined in \eqref{eq:MSE_b_first_term} with $\bm{\theta}$ replaced by a consistent estimator.
+where $g_{1d}$ accounts for the variability of $\tilde{\mu}_d$ once $\bm{\beta}$ is known, and $g_{2d}$ for the estimation of $\tilde{\bm{\beta}}$.
+The second term in \eqref{eq:MSE} is intractable, but there exists a vast literature which deals with the estimation of it \citep[see][for a review]{rao2015small}.
+The third term disappears under normality of errors and random effects; it is rarely considered.
+Following \cite{chatterjee2008parametric}, we suggest the construction of a SPI using $\bm{g}_1(\hat{\bm{\theta}})=( g_{11}(\hat{\bm{\theta}}),\dots,g_{1D}(\hat{\bm{\theta}}))^t$, where $g_{1d}(\hat{\bm{\theta}})$ is defined in \eqref{eq:MSE_b_first_term} with $\bm{\theta}$ replaced by a consistent estimator.
+In fact, simulations studies in \cite{reluga2020thesis} indicate that alternative measurements of variability do not improve the performance of SPI based on the max-type statistic.